 JOIN ONLINE TRAVEL COMMUNITIES

 A few months ago, I began to take my travel writing seriously, and as a result, I joined a few social media forums.
-These included travel forums for people who travel often and want to communicate with other travellers.
-On Facebook, I joined Female Travel Bloggers, Travel Buddies Korea, Ultimate Travel Group, Girls Love Travel and Bloggers in Korea.
+These included travel forums for people who travel often and want to communicate with other travelers.
+On Facebook, I joined Travel Buddies Korea, Ultimate Travel Group, Girls Love Travel and others.
 Being part of these online communities has been particularly useful.

 On a number of occasions, I’ve requested members to post blogs they’ve written on destinations that I plan to visit.
 Additionally, I’ve asked for advice on topics like acquiring an entry visa to India, and buying Indian Rupees.
 These forums are supportive, and I’ve found many informative blogs in this way.